omichelsen/ole.michelsen.dk/public/blog/schedule-jobs-with-crontab-on-mac-osx.md

 ## Example

-Let's make and example job.
+Let's make an example job.
 I personally use cronjobs to make regular backups of my MySQL databases, so I will show how to set this up to run once a day.

 My script is called [`backup.sh`](https://gist.github.com/omichelsen/8968ea562fe646b78780), and will dump my MySQL database to a zip file.
-We will set it to run as a cronjob by editing the job list (with the `nano` editor):
+We'll set it to run as a cronjob by editing the job list (with the `nano` editor):

 ```bash
 env EDITOR=nano crontab -e